huitema/quic-in-space/draft-huitema-quic-in-space.md

 space communications.
 They are visible on paths through geostationary satellites.
 The recommended approach is to somehow remember path characteristics from previous connections, then use the remembered values to speed up the start-up phase of congestion control.

-The "careful resume" draft suggest a cautious approach of only using the remembered BDP values after the RTT has been verified, see {{I-D.ietf-tsvwg-careful-resume}}.
+The "careful resume" draft suggest a cautious approach of only using the remembered BDP values after the RTT has been verified, see {{!I-D.tsvwg-careful-resume}}.
 This verification takes one RTT, which is a tradeoff between the desire to ramp up transmission rate promptly and the risk of causing congestion on the transmission path if the remembered value exceeds the current path characteristics.